Getting Started Guide

 Start with the end in mind - even if you don't know how you're going to get there.

-That bigger projects can be approached in phases as the money becomes available.
+Have a master plan - bigger projects can be approached in phases as money becomes available.

 Key spaces to consider